CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Strict priority mode does not define a maximum bandwidth allocation, which can lead to starvation of other queues.
 {{% /notice %}}

-The following example custimizes the default egress schedule that applies to all ports.
-The example sets the bandwidth allocation for egress queues 0, 1, 5, and 7 to 0, bandwidth allocation for egress queues 2 and 6 to 30 percent and bandwidth allocation for egress queues 3 and 4 to 20 percent.
+The following example custimizes the default egress scheduler that applies to all ports.
+The example sets the bandwidth allocation for egress queues 0, 1, 5, and 7 to 0 (strict), bandwidth allocation for egress queues 2 and 6 to 30 percent and bandwidth allocation for egress queues 3 and 4 to 20 percent.

 ```
 default_egress_sched.egr_queue_0.bw_percent = 0